xHarbour-org/xharbour/xharbour/contrib/gd/README.txt

 WARNING: if you are using Windows platform, copy bgd.dll in tests before use it.

 At this time (24/10/2005 CET) it builds on Windows with last CVS.
-Not recently testd on GNU system, but it have to run correctly.
+Not recently tested on GNU system, but it have to run correctly.